Practical Tips for Inspecting a Beehive

 When inspection day comes around, the first thing you need to do is gear up.
 Protective equipment is crucial to a safe inspection.
 Only you can decide how much or how little you wear out to your hives.

-Some beekeepers suit up from head to toe, while others are comfortable in their normal clothes with a helment and veil.
+Some beekeepers suit up from head to toe, while others are comfortable in their normal clothes with a helmet and veil.
 As long as your outfit helps you feel comfortable around your bees, it’s perfectly fine.
 In addition to protective gear, you need to grab your hive tool and bee smoker.

 These are both essential tools that make the inspection easier for both you and your bees.
 Some beekeepers also take a journal and writing utensils out to the apiary.
 While this isn’t necessary, it makes it easier to write notes and keep track of everything you see, especially if you’re inspecting multiple hives at a time.